QuickBooks Blog

 Step 1: Choose a method for recording time

-• Mechanical time clock: A mechanical time clock allows employees to place a paper time card into a machine where it’ll automatically stamp the date and time of their shift.
+• Mechanical time clock: Employees place a paper time card into a machine that automatically stamps the date and time of their shift.

-• Electronic time clock: An electronic time clock works similarly to a mechanical time clock, except that it’s digitally managed.
-Employees will scan a badge, input a pin or scan their fingerprint to clock in and out.
+• Electronic time clock: Similar to mechanical clocks but digitally managed.
+Employees scan a badge, input a PIN or scan their fingerprint to clock in and out.

-• Time clock software: With time-tracking software, employees can clock in and out from virtually any device via an online application or website portal.
-One such software is QuickBooks Time Clock Kiosk, which can help you streamline employee time tracking.
+• Time clock software: With time tracking software, employees can clock in and out from virtually any device via an online application or website portal.
+For an easy-to-use option, QuickBooks Time Clock Kiosk streamlines employee time tracking.

-• Time-tracking apps: QuickBooks mobile timesheet app provides time-tracking functionality from clock in and clock out to rostering and approving hours on the go.
+• Time-tracking apps: QuickBooks mobile timesheet app provides comprehensive time-tracking functionality from clock in and clock out to rostering and approving hours worked on the go.

-Semi-automated timesheets: Timesheet calculators can help you automate the calculation of hours worked by simply entering in data such as start time, end time and unpaid breaks.
+• Semi-automated timesheets: Timesheet calculators help automate the calculation of hours worked by simply entering data such as start time, end time, and unpaid breaks.
 Try our free timesheet calculator.

 Step 2: Set a start and end time